-What does it means to be a great [fill in student's major] major?
-What skills, knowledge and mindsets are you learning from your coursework?
+What does it mean to be a great [fill in student's major] major?
+What skills and competencies are you learning from your coursework?

 What do you want to learn and why do you want to learn it?

 What are you doing this summer?